cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 - That we used proxy variables.
 - Despite the dataset's limitations, we have tentative conclusions.
-- That we need more precise data, but at the same time, we have enough to take action (and avoid (analysis paralysis)[https://en.wikipedia.org/wiki/Analysis_paralysis]).
+- That we need more precise data, but at the same time, we have enough to take action (and avoid [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis])).

 ![Step 6 - Conclusions and limitations](/images/2022-09-19/step-6.drawio.png){: .align-center style="width:66%;"}